IsratAfrin826/PANDAS-learning/README.md

 ### 1. Create a Pandas DataFrame

        To create a DataFrame in pandas , use the pandas.DataFrame() method.

         Example : Demo1

+### 2. Access a group of row or columns in a Pandas DataFrame

+       The dataframe.loc is used in Pandas to access a group of rows or columns in a DataFrame.

+           Example : Demo2